Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration-provider/README.md

 ## Geo Replication

-The Azure App Configuration Provider library will automatically discover the provided configuration store's replicas at startup.
-If the store has any issue, the provider will automatically switch a replica if available.
-The provider will continue to use the replica until the store is available again.
+The Azure App Configuration Provider library will automatically discover the provided configuration store's replicas and use the replicas if any issue arrises.
+From more information see [Geo-Replication](https://learn.microsoft.com/azure/azure-app-configuration/howto-geo-replication).

+) on MS Learn.

 Replica discovery is enabled by default.
 If you want to disable it, you can set `replica_discovery_enabled` to `False`.